dltoth/ssdp/README.md

 LOCATION: http://10.0.0.165:80/rootDeviceTarget/
 ```

-for the HTML UI of a RootDevice whose target is set to <i>rootDeviceTarget</i>, or
+for the HTML UI of a RootDevice whose target is set to *rootDeviceTarget*, or

 ```
 LOCATION: http://10.0.0.165:80/rootDeviceTarget/embeddedDeviceTarget
 ```

-for the HTML UI of a UPnPDevice whose target is set to <i>embeddedDeviceTarget</i>.
+for the HTML UI of a UPnPDevice whose target is set to *embeddedDeviceTarget*.

-A more comprehensive description of the protocol is given in the companion SSDP User Guide document.

 ## Simple UPnPDevice Example ##
 A Simple sketch of conisting of a RootDevice that responds to SSDP queries can be found in [examples/RootDevice](https://github.com/dltoth/ssdp/blob/main/examples/RootDevice/RootDevice.ino); the important parts are: